Hi there! I'm Kanjun ("can-june"). I enjoy creating teams, institutions, cultures, words, and code.

 - With Michael Nielsen, I'm working on essays investigating the processes, progress, and science of science.

-- With Jason Benn and our housemates from The Archive, I'm building a Neighborhood in San Francisco—an adult college campus for our modern world with lively intellectual culture and best friends you can grow old with.
+- With Jason Benn and our housemates from The Archive, I'm building a Neighborhood in San Francisco—a university campus for modern adult living with lively intellectual culture and best friends you can grow old with.

 - With Ali Rohde and Josh Albrecht at Outset Capital, I invest in early-stage startup founders.
+Our mission is to support kind and capable founders in doing their life’s work.
 If you are (or plan to be) one, feel free to drop me a line!

 - I co-founded and was CEO of Sourceress, an AI recruiting company that went through YC and raised $13M.